My Oh My, Atami-kun

 My Oh My, Atami-kun (いやはや熱海くん, Iyahaya, Atami-kun) is a Japanese manga series written and illustrated by Asa Tanuma.
 It began serialization in Enterbrain's Harta magazine in April 2022.

+Synopsis

+Atami is a student who attracts the attention of the girls in his school due to his attractive looks and personality.
+Whenever a girl goes to him with the intent of entering a relationship, he turns down their requests to go out, due to the fact that he is attracted to an upperclassman named Adachi.

 Publication

 Written and illustrated by Asa Tanuma, My Oh My, Atami-kun began serialization in Enterbrain's Harta magazine on April 15, 2022.
-Its chapters have been collected into four tankōbon volumes as of June 2025.
+Its chapters have been collected into five tankōbon volumes as of May 2026.
 The series is licensed by Yen Press for English publication.